matt-connors/citation-generator/README.md

 To preview just the static site using Astro, you can run the following command: \
 `npm run dev`

-To preview the entire project locally, prior to deployment, as if it were on Cloudflare, you can run the following command: \
+To preview the entire project locally prior to deployment, as if it were on Cloudflare, you can run the following command: \
 `npm run preview`

 > Running the preview command will statically generate the site and use wrangler to start a local server.
 Note that making changes to the site will require you to stop the server and run the preview command again.